FerretDB/FerretDB/website/docs/migration.md

 test>
 ```

-In the diff output below we can see that the `$first` accumulator operator it not implemented in FerretDB.
+In the diff output below we have discovered that the query cannot be serviced by our application because the `$first` accumulator operator it not implemented in FerretDB.

 ```sh
 2023-08-29T13:25:09.048+0200	WARN	// 127.0.0.1:33522 -> 127.0.0.1:27017 	clientconn/conn.go:360	Header diff: